Two die in illegal gold mine near Tahoe project in Peru

-LIMA A 17-year-old boy and a 21-year-old man working in an illegal gold mine in Peru near Tahoe Resources Inc's Shahuindo project died after inhaling noxious fumes 500 feet underground, a public prosecutor said on Wednesday.
+LIMA May 27 A 17-year-old boy and a 21-year-old man working in an illegal gold mine in northern Peru near Tahoe Resources Inc Shahuindo project died after inhaling noxious fumes 500 feet underground, a public prosecutor said on Wednesday.

-The two died in a tunnel in the illegal gold mining hub known as La Chilca on the Shahuindo concession in the northern region of Cajamarca, said public prosecutor Miguel Angel Carmona.
+At least one other wildcat miner has died in the illegal gold mining hub known as La Chilca on the Shahuindo concession in recent years, said public prosecutor Miguel Angel Carmona.

 "Illegal miners have practically usurped the land there to extract ore," said Carmona.